Anandx3505/AI-Hallucination-Detector/AI-Hallucination-Detector/graph/README.md

 ### Usage

-To execute the script, utilize the following command:
+To execute the script command used :
 ```bash
 python kNN.py [arguments]
 ```